 "Your father is not pleased with you," Danica remarked.
-"He never is," said Elbereth, managing a weak smile, only to argue with the man!

-"He never is," said Elbereth, managing a weak smile. "but we share respect, and do not doubt our love."
+"He never is," said Elbereth, managing a weak smile, "but we share respect, and do not doubt our love."

 Cadderly did not doubt, and that left him with a hollow, empty feeling.
-He would have liked to have had a father, if
+He would have liked to have had a father, if only to argue with the man!